Egaokira/light_control/README.md

 ## Overview

 This project demonstrates the integration of a Django backend with TouchDesigner to control lighting settings.
 The backend manages light parameters such as color, intensity, and pattern, which are then fetched and applied in real-time by TouchDesigner.
-This showcases my proficiency in Python, application building, software architecture, and UI frameworks, aligning with the requirements for the Python Developer position at WHITEvoid.
+This showcases my proficiency in Python, application building, software architecture, and UI frameworks,

 ## Table of Contents